Some people think that leaders need followers. But we disagree.

 We believe that:

-True leaders create more leaders, not followers.
+True leaders create leaders, not followers.

-But when times are churning, the ability to adapt becomes paramount.
-Now an organisation filled with followers finds its ability to adapt is limited by the ability of the single leader or leadership team to change.
-And nobody has the knowledge or time to be able to respond to every issue.
-In a time of change, a leader who creates followers becomes a bottleneck: they stifle the ability of the organisation to adapt.
+But when times are churning, the ability to adapt becomes key.
+Now an organisation filled with followers finds its ability to change is limited by the capacity of the leader or leadership team to adapt.
+And no one has the time or knowledge to find the best solution to every issue.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.